Haddenham, Buckinghamshire: Churches

-The Church of England parish church of St Mary the Virgin is of 12th-century Norman origin but parts of may still remain from its first building, which was Saxon.
-William II granted the parish to the Benedictine abbey of Rochester, Kent.
+The Church of England parish church of St Mary the Virgin is of 12th-century Norman origin, but parts of may still remain from its first building which was Saxon.
+William II granted the parish to the Benedictine abbey of Rochester Cathedral.

 There is also a Roman Catholic church, and Baptist and Methodist chapels.

 The Haddenham Methodist Church is built of wychert.
-One of the walls of the church collapsed on July 4, 2001, but was rebuilt, amid a call from the vicar to demolish the existing church and rebuild it with new materials due to the high cost of maintaining wychert buildings.
+One of the walls of the church collapsed on 4 July 2001, but was rebuilt amid a call from the vicar to demolish the existing church and rebuild it with new materials, due to the high cost of maintaining wychert buildings.
 Haddenham Museum, which opened in 1998, is in the Methodist Chapel schoolroom.

 Turn End

-Turn End is a listed garden and group of houses designed by architect and resident Peter Aldington and built in the 1960s.
+Turn End is a listed garden and group of houses designed by architect and resident Peter Aldington (1933–2026) and built in the 1960s.
 The group of three houses was awarded the Royal Institute of British Architects award for Architecture in 1970.
-In 1998 the houses were listed at Grade II by English Heritage; the listing was upgraded to II* in 2006.
+In 1998, the houses were listed at Grade II by English Heritage; the listing was upgraded to II* in 2006.

-In 1999, the book A Garden and Three Houses about Turn End was published – in the foreword, Peter Shepheard writes that "these houses and their gardens stand mature as a rare example of how to add modern houses to an ancient village without a hint of suburbia".
+In 1999, the book A Garden and Three Houses about Turn End was published; in the foreword, Peter Shepheard writes that "these houses and their gardens stand mature as a rare example of how to add modern houses to an ancient village without a hint of suburbia."

-Turn End Trust, formerly Turn End Charitable Trust, is a registered charity that operates an educational programme comprising greater public access to both Turn End house and garden; garden workshops, walks and tours; architectural visits and talks.
+Turn End Trust, formerly Turn End Charitable Trust, is a registered charity that operates an educational programme comprising greater public access to both Turn End house and garden; it provides garden workshops, walks and tours; architectural visits and talks.